praveenramc/Recursive-Algorithms/README.md

 # Recursive-Algorithms
-The repository contains few recursive algorithms that are taught in Implementation of Data Structures and Algorithms Class
+The repository contains few recursive algorithms that are taught in Implementation of Data Structures and Algorithms Class at University of Texas at Dallas.

+1. Recursive Algorithm to Compute the power
+Input: Two numbers, n (long) and p (int).
+Output: Fib(n) mod p.
+Here, Fib(0) = 0, Fib(1) = 1.
+Fib(n) = Fib(n-1) + Fib(n-2), for n>1.
+The input may be given on the command line, or in standard input (console).
+Compare the performance of the straight-forward O(n) algorithm with the divide and conquer algorithm that runs in O(log n) time.

+Sample input:
+1234567890  997

+Output:
+241 <Time taken by O(n) algorithm> <Time taken by O(log n) algorithm>

+2. Recursive Algorithm Fibonacci Numbers
+3. Comparison of sorting algorithms
+4. Selection problem